 John Moore Heritage Services (JMHS) is committed to protecting your personal data when you are using our services.
 Personal data is any information relating to an identifiable living person who can be directly or indirectly identified in particular by reference to an identifier such as a name, postal, email and ISP addresses and cookies.

-This privacy notice relates to our use of any personal data that we collect from you in the course of supplying our services.
+This privacy notice relates to our use of any personal data that we collect from you in the course of supplying our services, as set out in our Data Protection policy.

 We will comply with the General Data Protection Regulations 2018 ("the GDPR") which requires that personal data we hold about you is: